 5. Social Media

-Social media engagement such as Facebook, Twitter, and Instagram are platforms you can use to increase your branding.
+Social media engagement, such as Facebook, Twitter, and Instagram, are platforms you can use to increase your branding.
 You can also use these platforms to improve your parent engagement by choosing the best social media platform for where they are at.

-6. Spend More Time and Money on Video
+6. Invest More on Video

-- Enlist the help of students as they are great resources for creating video content.
+- Enlist the help of students, as they are great resources for creating video content.

 7. Use Word of Mouth as a Marketing Strategy